 Shelburne Museum is one of the finest, most diverse, and unconventional museum of art and Americana.
 Over 150,000 works are exhibited in a remarkable setting of 38 exhibition buildings, 25 of which are historic and were relocated to the Museum grounds.

-Vermont Teddy bear FactoryShelburne
+Vermont Teddy Bear FactoryShelburne

 Factory tours are offfered year round